 How to avoid the currency confusion in Romania?

-Unfortunately, you can’t.
-However, there are a lot of ways to help getting around: all prices everywhere in Romania are shown using the new Leu.
-There’s no exception here and no confusion: the prices you see written on price tags or the Menus in restaurants, they are all in the new Leu.
+Fortunately, there are a lot of ways to help you get around this problem: all prices everywhere in Romania are shown using the new Leu.
+There’s no exception here and no confusion: all the prices you see in all stores in the country, restaurants or bars, they are all in the new Leu.
 All bills are in the new Leu since this is, in the end, the official currency.

 The problems come when talking with other people, even cashiers in the store, who might ask for 100,000, when they just want 10 lei from you.
-There’s an easy way to deal with this, though: if it sounds insanely expensive, then most likely it’s just the currency confusion and nobody is trying to scam you.
+But there’s an easy way to deal with this: if it sounds too expensive, then most likely it’s just the currency confusion and nobody is trying to scam you.